upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 ## Query Generation Guidance

 ### Handling Empty Search Results
-When a search query returns no results (empty hits array), you should use `no-call()` for subsequent steps:
+When a search query returns no results (empty hits array), you should use `no-call()` for subsequent steps unless the conversation indicates that a prior tool call already failed to locate a specific title:

 **Example of empty result:**
 ```json